Constructive solution of Zariski's Moduli Problem for Plane Branches: Introduction

 such that $\Omega_j$ fans $\Gamma$ to genus $k_j$ where

 for any $2 < j \leq m$. \end{teo} In particular, note that given the ${\mathcal C}$-basis of values $(n, \beta_1, \lambda_2, \ldots, \lambda_m)$, $k_j$ just depends on $\lambda_j$ and ${\mathcal S}_{\Gamma}$ for any $1 < j \leq m$.
 Thus, the knowledge of $\lambda_j$ determines what kind of fanning dicritical form $\omega_j$ is for $j>2$. \begin{rem} The interest of Theorem \ref{teo:lambda_on_s_b} is that is valid for any singular branch $\Gamma$ of planar curve.
 The result is already known for the case $g=1$.
 Then a ${\mathcal C}$-collection is just a set $S \subset {\mathbb Z}_{>0}$ such that $S + {\mathcal S}_{\Gamma} \subset S$ and Theorem \ref{teo:lambda_on_s_b} is a consequence of the main theorem of \cite[Cano, Corral, Senovilla-Sanz]{Cano-Corral-Senovilla:semiroots}. \end{rem} \begin{rem} A theorem of Rouill\'{e} asserts that given a germ of $1$-form $\Omega$ in $\cn{2}$ such that the foliation $\Omega=0$ is a generalized curve then $\nu_{\Gamma} (\Omega) \in {\mathcal S}_{\Gamma}$ \cite{Rouille:Merle}.
-Let us recall that a germ of foliation in $\cn{2}$ is a generalized curve if it does not appear a saddle-node singularity in its reduction of singularities and is non-dicritical.
+Let us recall that a germ of foliation in $\cn{2}$ is a generalized curve if it is non-dicritical and no saddle-node singularity appears in its reduction of singularities.
 So the gap between ${\mathcal S}_{\Gamma}$ and $\Lambda_{\Gamma}$ has to be associated to saddle-node singularities or dicritical behavior.
-We see in this paper that the latter phenomenon is responsible for the gap and moreover that the dicritical nature of the $1$-forms in the ${\mathcal C}$-basis is linked to the characteristic divisors of the desingularization of $\Gamma$ (cf. Remark \ref{rem:bij_trace_exp} and Proposition \ref{pro:jG}). \end{rem}
+We see in this paper that only the latter phenomenon is responsible for the gap and moreover that the dicritical nature of the $1$-forms in the ${\mathcal C}$-basis is linked to the characteristic divisors of the desingularization of $\Gamma$ (cf. Remark \ref{rem:bij_trace_exp} and Proposition \ref{pro:jG}). \end{rem}